btbishop93/braver-search/APPLE_DISTRIBUTION_SETUP.md

 - Mac Catalyst is different from native macOS - use the correct profile type
 - Check GitHub Actions logs for detailed error messages
 - Verify all required secrets are set in GitHub repository settings

-## Advantages of Fastlane
-- Simpler, more readable syntax than raw shell commands
-- Built-in error handling and retry mechanisms
-- Automatic environment detection
-- Consistent behavior between local and CI environments
-- Large community and extensive documentation
-- Can be tested locally before running in CI

 ## Next Steps
 1. Test the workflow by pushing to main or manual trigger